Alomair91/GPSLocation/README.md

         // Receiving location updates if it's starting or not viewModel.receivingLocationUpdates.observe(this) { isRunning ->
             // Update UI...
         }

+        // Receiving status of whether the app permission is granted or not. viewModel.isPermissionGranted.observe(this) {
+            // keep asking if imp or do whatever Log.e("Permission","isPermissionGranted: $it")
+            viewModel.startLocationUpdates() // keep asking
+        }

         // Receiving location data from [FusedLocationProviderClient]